 Juxtaposing is not just for the visual realm — it can also be used in situations and descriptions in writing.
 For example, the actions of an extremely hyper character in a book can be juxtaposed with a chilled-out character.
 (An extreme version of this is called a “foil.”)

-In literature, speeches, songs, and sayings, any passage that compares two things that have a base similarity in order to contrast their differences is an example juxtaposition.
-This list contains some common examples, including the adage, “All’s fair in love and war,” which juxtaposes the two states of society.
+In literature, speeches, songs, and sayings, any passage that compares two things that have a base similarity in order to contrast their differences is an example of juxtaposition.
+This list contains some common instances of this, including the adage, “All’s fair in love and war,” which juxtaposes the two states of society.

 Juxtapose for Better Photos and Art